akash-g0807/akash-g0807.github.io/README.md

-# Personal Website
+# Mathematics Notes/Personal Website

 This is a quick personal website built using Org Mode (since I love org mode lol).

-This serves a place for hosting all of my mathematics notes.
+This serves a place for hosting all of my Mathematics notes.
 Feel free to browse!!